 Being a self-service restaurant, I had to grab a menu from the front counter before finding an open seat.
-Once I decided what to order, I returned to the counter to place my order.
-After paying, I was told my food would be delivered to my table when ready.
-As food was prepared fresh to order, the wait could take anywhere from 15 to 30 minutes.
+Once I looked over the menu, I returned to the counter to place my order.
+After paying, I returned to my table where I waited for my food to be delivered.
+With food prepared fresh to order, wait times were anywhere from 15 to 30 minutes.

-The menu at Milkbar Tomasza was much larger than I was expecting with a wide variety of dishes.
-While there were traditional Polish dishes on the menu, such as dumplings (pierogi), I was surprised to see a large selection of all day breakfast dishes, paninis, and main courses.
-The menu also featured a Daily Special (Zestaw Dnia) which included a main course and soup of the day.
-This special, priced at 20 zł (or about $4.94), was listed on the chalkboards behind the counter.
+The menu at Milkbar Tomasza was much larger than I was expecting.
+There was a wide variety of dishes including traditional Polish dishes such as pierogi (dumplings).
+But, you also had a large selection of all day breakfast dishes, paninis, and main courses.
+The menu also featured a Daily Special (Zestaw Dnia).
+This special, priced at 20 zł (or about $4.94), included a main course and soup of the day

-Even more surprising was how affordable the menu was.
+Even more surprising was the affordability of the menu.
 Dishes started at 6 zł (or about $1.47) with the most expensive item being 25 zł (or about $6.14).
 Most dishes were less than 20 zł (or about $4.91), which was a fantastic value.

-Other than food options, the menu featured a good variety of coffees, teas, and soft drinks ranging from 4 zł (or about $0.98) to 11 zł (or about $2.70).
+Other than food options, the menu featured a good variety of drinks.
+This included coffees, teas, and soft drinks ranging from 4 zł (or about $0.98) to 11 zł (or about $2.70).

-When you think of traditional Polish dishes, the last thing that comes to mind would probably be an Irish Breakfast (25 zł or about $6.14).
+When I think of traditional Polish dishes, the last thing that comes to mind is an Irish Breakfast (25 zł or about $6.14).
 Since I was in the mood for breakfast, and I was hungry, I decided to give it a try.
-This hearty dish was served with two fried sausages, bacon, two eggs, tomato, potato wedges, baked beans, toast, and butter.
+This dish was served with two fried sausages, bacon, two eggs, tomato, potato wedges, baked beans, toast, and butter.

-When the plate was placed in front of me, the first thing that caught my attention was how large the plate was.
+When placed in front of me, the first thing that caught my attention was how large the plate was.
 I was glad I was hungry.
-Also, I was surprised how colorful and beautifully plated the breakfast was.
+Also, it was colorful and beautifully plated.

-There were two varieties of meat found in this dish, bacon and fried sausages.
-The bacon was not your typical slice of bacon.
+There were two types of meat, bacon and fried sausages.
+The bacon was not your typical bacon.
 It was more like ham both in appearance and taste.
-The salty and smoky bacon was sliced thin and grilled to perfection until it was tender yet meaty at the same time.
+The salty and smoky bacon had a tender yet meaty texture after sliced thin and grilled to perfection.

-The fried sausages were also not what I was expecting.
-Being fried, I was expecting the casings of the sausages to be crispy and springy but this was not the case.
-The sausage, both the casings and meat inside, were tender and soft without any texture.
+As for the fried sausages, I expected them to be crispy and springy.
+But, the sausages were tender and soft without any texture.
 The meat almost melted in my mouth.
-While I had no issue with this, I could see how others might not enjoy this.
+While I had no issue with this, others might not like the texture.
 As for the taste, just as with the bacon, the fried sausages were smoky, salty, and delicious.

-While simple, I enjoyed how tender and moist the beans were.
+While simple, I enjoyed the tender and moist beans.
 They were cooked to perfection with a meaty texture but not to the point of falling apart.
-The beans were a little sweet and a little smoky like traditional baked beans.
+The beans were sweet and smoky like traditional baked beans.

-Hidden under the baked beans, and the slice of tomato, were two fried eggs.
-Both eggs, which were crispy on the bottom, were cooked slightly differently.
-One of the eggs was cooked just to the point of still being runny which I appreciated.
-I’m a big fan of runny yolks which makes for the perfect dipping sauce.
-The other egg was cooked over hard with no runny yolk.
-While I would have preferred a runnier yolk, the eggs tasted fresh and delicious, so no complaints with me.
+Hidden under the baked beans, and slice of tomato, were two fried eggs.
+Both eggs, crispy on the bottom, were cooked differently.
+One was cooked sunny side up.
+The other cooked over hard with no runny yolk.
+While I would have preferred a runnier yolk, the eggs tasted fresh and delicious, so no complaints from me.

 Finishing off this breakfast were two slices of white bread and large potato wedges.
-Sure the thin slices of toasted bread were simple, but I have to admit, the rich, soft butter made each slice taste great.
+The thin slices of toasted bread were simple, but the rich, soft butter made each slice taste great.
 As for the potato wedges, they weren’t crispy nor soggy, but just right.
-They did taste freshly cut so that was a plus for me.
+They did taste fresh cut so that was a plus.

 Meatballs with Mushroom Sauce, Potatoes, and Side Salads

 Next up was the Meatballs with Mushroom Sauce, Potatoes, and Side Salads with a side of Minestrone Soup (20 zł or about $4.91).
 This dish was part of the Daily Special (Zestaw Dnia) menu.
-If you are wondering, the other main option I had was Grilled Chicken with Pesto and Tomato, Potatoes, and Side Salads.
+The other special was a Grilled Chicken with Pesto and Tomato, Potatoes, and Side Salads.
 The other soup option was Cream of Green Peas with Mint.

-Just as with the Irish Breakfast, this dish was colorful and plated well.
+As with the Irish Breakfast, this dish was colorful and plated well.
 On the left, you had a trio of julienned Side Salads.
 The crisp white cabbage had a light, refreshing taste with a hint of acid, probably from vinegar.
-The carrots were slightly sweet and earthy with the perfect crunchy, tender bite.
+The carrots were sweet and earthy with a crunchy, tender bite.
 By far, my favorite salad had to be the beets.
 The bright deep purple color was beautiful.
-The tender beets were sour at first, then sweet, then salty from being lightly pickled.
+The tender beets were sour, sweet, and salty.
 They were delicious and made me realize that I actually enjoyed eating beets.
-Who would have thought.
+Who would have thought?

 In the center of the plate were medium sized meatballs smothered in a mushroom cream sauce.
 The mushroom sauce was thick, reminding me of beef stroganoff.
 Mixed into the hearty, delicious sauce were mushrooms, diced peppers, celery, carrots, and red bell peppers.
-These additions added a nice crunchy texture, complimenting the otherwise soft meatballs.
+These additions added a crunchy texture, complementing the otherwise soft meatballs.
 As for the meatballs, on their own they weren’t very moist but not dry either.
-This is where the mushroom sauce shined.
+This is where the mushroom sauce played an important role.
 The sauce not only made the meatballs taste better but added moisture to each bite.

-The final competent of the dish were simple sliced potatoes topped with sliced scallions.
-Each potato was tender and filling, just as expected.
-A quick dip in the mushroom sauce elevated the taste of the otherwise basic potatoes.
+The final component of the dish were simple sliced potatoes topped with sliced scallions.
+Each potato was tender and filling, as expected.
+And, a quick dip in the mushroom sauce elevated the taste of the otherwise basic potatoes.

-Since I ordered the daily special, I was given the option of two soups.
+Since I ordered the daily special, I had the option of two soups.
 I settled on the Minestrone Soup with Noodles.

-Packed inside this homemade, hearty soup were thin, tender noodles and an assortment of vegetables.
-They definitely did not skimp on vegetables which included tomatoes, onions, carrots, potatoes, mushrooms, cauliflower, squash, and basil.
-Each and every vegetable was tender, almost falling apart.
-With so many vegetables and noodles packed inside the bowl, each bite felt meaty with a great texture in each spoonful.
+Packed inside this homemade, hearty soup were thin, tender noodles and a generous assortment of vegetables.
+Vegetables included tomatoes, onions, carrots, potatoes, mushrooms, cauliflower, squash, and basil.
+Each vegetable was tender to the point of falling apart.
+I enjoyed the flavors and textures of each spoonful.

 The light, fragrant broth was just as impressive.
-It tasted as it had been simmering for hours while soaking up all the flavors of the vegetables and herbs.
-I could taste the depth of flavors, especially the tomatoes and aromatic basil, in each bite.
+It tasted as it had been simmering for hours, soaking up all the flavors of the vegetables and herbs.
+The depth of flavors of the broth, especially the tomatoes and aromatic basil, could be tasted in each bite.

 While simple, this flavorful minestrone soup had it all.
 It was a meal in itself.

-For a self-service restaurant, I was expecting the service to be non-existent or at least lacking.
-While service at most milk bars is limited, I found the staff at Milkbar Tomasza to be friendly and the service efficient.
-Food arrived much quicker than anticipated and tables were cleaned promptly after one guest left to ensure the wait was never too long.
+For a self-service restaurant, I was expecting the service to be non-existent or lacking.
+But, this was not the case.
+I found the staff at Milkbar Tomasza to be friendly while service was efficient.
+And, food arrived quicker than anticipated.
+Finally, I appreciated how tables were cleaned promptly after one guest left to ensure the wait was never too long.